Boost Your Metabolism - 17 ways to burn more calories.

 Do cardio first thing in the morning.
 Elevate your metabolism right after you wake up, and you'll burn calories at a higher rate throughout the day.

 It's estimated that for every 100 calories you burn during exercise, you'll burn about 15 more from the "afterburn effect."

 Build muscle.
 Muscle boosts your metabolism for up to 2 hours after a workout.
 As a bonus, the more muscle you have, the higher your resting metabolic rate will be.

 Every pound of muscle you have burns approximately 50 calories a day.
-Every pound of fat burns only about 6 calories a day.
+Every pound of fat burns only about six calories a day.

 Use more compound movements.
 Bench presses, deadlifts, dips, pull-ups and squats all work more muscles than less complex lifts and end up burning more calories.

 Don't forget your legs.
-Legs contain your body's largest muscle group, so when you build then up the increased muscle will burn more calories throughout the day.
+Legs contain your body's largest muscle group, so when you build them up, the increased muscle will burn more calories throughout the day.

 PLEASE NOTE: We have not recommended ANY metabolic enhancing supplements.
-Until we are able to obtain independent, double blind clinical trials proving their efficacy and safety, we cannot in good conscience recommend them.
+Until we can obtain independent, double-blind clinical trials proving their efficacy and safety, we cannot in good conscience recommend them.
 For more information on the supplements we have looked into, simply click on Supplement Reviews.